Lyon-Ynov-Campus/YTrack/subjects/audits/WordSearchSolverV2.md

 ## Essential :
 * Does the program print the provided grid with letters ?
+* Does the program only use the 4 packages allowed :
+- "buffio"

+- "log"

+- "os"

+- "github.com/01-edu/z01"

 ## Grid 1
 You have this grid of letters :